ArchLars/archtutorial/README.md

 # For Norway it's "no-latin1".
 On Arch it's usually "*-latin1" and not just the country code.
 # Test out your keyboard after this, if it is wrong try another on the list.
+#
+# To write "-" on US keyboard which you will need to do to be able to write this command,
+# it's usually the first key left of backspace.
+For Norwegian/Nordic keyboard that's: \.
 loadkeys no-latin1

 # Verify UEFI firmware, write it out and if it says that at the end there